 - Ensuring sound financial planning and management is embedded across all areas of the Council. - Supporting citizens to have access to value for money services, which are modern and fit for purpose. - Maintaining good underlying financial health and good governance. - Always taking a longer-term view.

-This policy-led, medium term approach to financial planning and management is good practice and ensures that we can fund our vision, values and priorities.
+This policy-led, medium term approach to financial planning and management ensures that we can fund our vision, values and priorities.